M1XAJIbI4/flutter-plugins/packages/path_provider/path_provider_aurora/README.md

 The Aurora OS implementation of [`path_provider`](https://pub.dev/packages/path_provider).
 Documentation for setting permissions can be found [here](https://developer.auroraos.ru/doc/software_development/reference/user_data).

+- [x] `getTemporaryDirectory` - Directory location where user-specific non-essential (cached) data should be written
+- [x] `getApplicationSupportDirectory` - Directory where the application may place application support files.
+- [ ] `getLibraryDirectory`
+- [x] `getApplicationDocumentsDirectory` - Directory containing user document files.
+- [ ] `getExternalStorageDirectory`
+- [ ] `getExternalCacheDirectories`
+- [x] `getExternalStorageDirectories` - There is no concept of External in Aurora OS, but this interface allows you to get the pictures/music/movies directory
+- [x] `getDownloadsDirectory`- Directory for user's downloaded files.

 ## Usage

 This package is not an _endorsed_ implementation of `path_provider`.